sofrel-group14/ci/README.md

 1. Uses Java (JDK 15) with Maven as build system and JUnit for testing.
 2. Uses Spring Boot as a way to serve the builds/logs.
 3. Uses MongoDB for persistance storage of the builds/logs.
+4. React for a pretty frontend.
-4. Raspberry Pi as a server
+5. Raspberry Pi as a server.

 <!-- Add more info here later when we know if we use for example Spring Boot, MongoDB, etc. -->